 - I hand-deliver the piece within San Francisco for an additional $60.

 Wait list: I typically have a wait list for custom jobs: I often schedule out client work two to three months in advance.
 It's best if we have the initial conversation, proposal, and deposit as soon as possible (sometimes clients contact me as far out as a year in advance!); design specifics and fabrication will begin once your spot comes up in line.
+A $500 non-refundable deposit is required to reserve a spot on the wait list, and will go towards the final cost of your project.
+I am currently booked through June 2019.
 Thank you for your patience!

 Lead time: The fastest possible time from initial conversation to delivery is six to eight weeks.
 The exact timing varies due to complexity of the design, and how long the wait list is.
-Rush jobs are available on a case-by-case basis: If you need the piece in two to six weeks, I charge a 25% rush fee, and if you need the piece within two weeks, I charge a 40% rush fee.
+Expedited jobs (you get to skip the wait list!) are available on a case-by-case basis: If you need the piece in two to six weeks, I charge a 25% rush fee, and if you need the piece within two weeks, I charge a 40% rush fee.

-Please note: Emi Grannis is fully booked for custom jobs through the end of 2017.
-If you are interested in reserving a spot on the waiting list for 2018, please fill out the form below.
+Please note: Emi Grannis is currently booked for custom jobs through mid-June 2019.
+If you are interested in reserving a spot on the waiting list or would like to inquire about doing a expedited job, please fill out the form below.